marionbarker/loopdocs/docs/gh-actions/gh-errors.md

 ![graphic showing validate secret error messages](img/error-annotations-validate-secrets.gif){width="800"}
 {align="center"}

 Notice that&nbsp;<span translate="no">*GitHub* Action: 1.
 Validate Secrets</span>&nbsp;is broken into three jobs each of which will either pass and show a green check or fail and show a red check.
-The secrets are validated with each action, so you will see this a lot.
+The secrets are validated with each action.

+### Annotation without Clear Message (*Certificates*)

+Not all error messages have a clear annotation (yet).

 For example, the graphic below shows a failure of&nbsp;<span translate="no">*GitHub* Action: 3.
 Create Certificates</span>&nbsp;.